Streptococcus agalactiae: Screening for GBS colonization

 GBS-like colonies that develop in chromogenic media should be confirmed as GBS using additional reliable tests to avoid mis-identification.

-Nucleic acid amplification tests (NAAT) such as polymerase chain reaction (PCR) and DNA hybridization probes have been developed for identifying GBS directly from recto-vaginal samples, but they still cannot replace antenatal culture for the most accurate detection of GBS carriers.
+Nucleic acid amplification tests (NAAT) such as polymerase chain reaction (PCR) and DNA hybridization probes have been developed for identifying GBS directly from recto-vaginal samples, but they have a high false negative rate, and still cannot replace antenatal culture for the most accurate detection of GBS carriers.
+This technology to detect GBS must be improved and simplified to make the method cost-effective and useful as a point-of-care test.